 The 2018 vintage was superb.
 Winter was slightly wetter than average getting the vines off to a brilliant start leading them into Spring which was warmer and drier than average.
 Rain in early December refreshed the vines and ensured they remained strong and healthy for the overall dry and hot Summer.
 Autumn also remained dry with perfect Autumnal temperatures leading into harvest.
 The 2018 yields are good and the quality is excellent, a classic Barossa vintage.

 Fordson is a single vineyard Zinfandel from the Kalleske property.
 The hand-pruned vines are low-yielding and are grown in shallow, sandy loam soil over superb deep red clay.

-The grapes were harvested on April 21st and pressed seven days later on April 28th, with pumpovers employed twice daily whilst on skins.
-Following pressing the wine was matured in seasoned hogsheads for thirteen months prior to bottling without fining or filtration.
+The grapes were harvested on April 19th and pressed seven days later on April 26th, with pumpovers employed twice daily whilst on skins.
+Following pressing the wine was matured in seasoned hogsheads for twelve months prior to bottling.

-Fordson Zinfandel 2017 is dark red-black in colour.
+2018 Fordson Zinfandel is deep red-purple in colour.

 Ascending from the glass are varietal aromatics of blackberry jam, musk, sweet spice, heritage rose and black olive.